Settings

 • Stock Sector

-Amount: This amount will be subtracted from the portfolio using an equal percent per holding.
-Use a negative value to simulate portfolio contributions.
+Amount: Specify the dollar amount to be removed from the portfolio (using an equal percentage across all holdings).
+Use a negative value to simulate regular portfolio contributions.

 Top